MN2 — All the Taints Discourse

 And what are the defilements to be abandoned by seeing?

-Here an unlearned ordinary person who has no regard for noble ones, is unskilled and undisciplined in their Dhamma, has no regard for true persons, is unskilled and undisciplined in their Dhamma, does not understand what things are fit for attention and what things are unfit for attention.
+Here an unlearned ordinary person who has no regard for noble ones, is unskilled and undisciplined in their Dhamma, has no regard for true persons, is unskilled and undisciplined in their Dhamma, does not know what things are fit for attention and what things are unfit for attention.

 And what are the things unfit for attention that he attends to?